-5. How do the profits of the companies who make up the BPR compare to those of the MOD's main suppliers?
+2.7.
+How do the profits of the companies who make up the BPR and the range of contract profit rates compare to those of the MOD's main suppliers?

-The table below shows the range of profits (return on cost of production) exhibited by the top 20 listed companies by value of non-competitive spend in 2018/19, as reported by the MOD.3 The median profit rate of the companies used in this year's comparator groups is included for reference.
+The table below shows the range of profits (5 year median of return on cost of production) exhibited by the top 20 listed companies by value of non-competitive spend in 2019/20, as reported by the MOD.1 The 5-year median profit rate of the D&M and P&M comparator companies is included for reference.
 The rates shown for the suppliers are the median over the last five years to illustrate what might be considered typical for each.